Lobster fishing

 Lobsters are widely fished around the world for their meat.
 They are often hard to catch in large numbers, but their large size can make them a profitable catch.
 Although the majority of the targeted species are tropical, the majority of the global catch is in temperate waters.

+Methods of fishing include handfishing and spearfishing or using lobster traps (pots), trawling, gill nets and trammel nets.

+Legal restrictions apply to the catching of lobsters in many parts of the world, combat overfishing and allow recruitment to the next generation.
+Common restrictions include the provision of a minimum landing size, preventing fishermen from catching berried lobsters (females carrying eggs), closed seasons and limiting catches with individual fishing quotas.

 Methods

 Several methods are used to catch lobsters, with the method depending largely on the species being targeted.